JEMerrick/IBM-project-HSBC/Final Deliverables/organisational-principles-template.md

       b.
 The final approach is decided by agreement within the team.

       c.
-If there is disagreement a vote is made and XXX acts as a tiebreaker.
+If there is disagreement a vote is made and jem18 acts as a tiebreaker.

       d.
 Discussions and decisions are all noted in the log.